NASSWIEL/RepoPulse/README.md

 - `pull_requests.json`: PR creation/merge events
 - `stars.json`: Star timestamps

 We process these logs to extract temporal patterns rather than treating repositories as static snapshots.
-The dataset covers 500 repositories with historical data spanning multiple years.
+The dataset covers 900 repositories with historical data spanning multiple years.

 ### Feature Extraction

 We aggregate events into calendar quarters (Q1-Q4) to balance temporal resolution with statistical stability.
-For each repository-quarter pair, we compute seven metrics:
+For each repository-quarter pair, we compute eight metrics:

 1. **commit_count**: Total commits in the quarter
 2. **total_contributors**: Unique authors contributing commits